guilhemmarchand/trackme/docs/userguide.rst

 Priority levels
 ---------------

-**TrackMe has a concept of priority for each entity, you can view the priority value in any of the tables from the main interface, in the header when you click on a given entity, and you can modify it via the unifed modification UI:**
+**TrackMe has a concept of priority for each entity, you can view the priority value in any of the tables from the main interface, in the header when you click on a given entity, and you can modify it via the unified modification UI:**

 There 3 level of priorities that can be applied: